TryItOnline/cixl/README.md

 ```

 ### Traits
 Traits are abstract types, they are useful for simplifying type checking and/or function dispatch.
-Besides the standard traits; 'A', 'Num' and 'Opt'; new traits may be defined using the ```trait:``` macro.
+Besides the standard offering; 'A', 'Num' and 'Opt'; new traits may be defined using the ```trait:``` macro.

 ```
 > trait: StrInt Str Int;